 Culture & History

-Whilst luxury travel and tourism has built Zanzibar up to be one of the most sought after holiday destinations in the world, the islands continue to retain their rustic African charm despite the developments of the last decade.
+Whilst luxury travel and tourism has builtup to be one of the most sought after holiday destinations in the world, the islands continue to retain their rustic African charm despite the developments of the last decade.

-Most Zanzibaris consider themselves Zanzibari rather than Tanzanian, and their territory has its own leader and governing bodies.
-Mainland Tanzania is a mix of Christian, Muslim, and indigenous groups, but Zanzibar, which the Sultanate of Oman ruled for centuries, is almost entirely Muslim.
+Most Zanzibaris consider themselves Tanzanian, and their territory has its own leader and governing bodies.
+Mainland Tanzania is a mix of Christian, Muslim, and indigenous groups, but , which the Sultanate of Oman ruled for centuries, is almost entirely Muslim.rather than

-The Sultanate had in turn wrestled the islands from the Portuguese – and much later they became a British protectorate, until Zanzibar’s independence in 1963.
+The Sultanate had in turn wrestled the islands from the Portuguese – and much later they became a British protectorate, until’s independence in 1963.

 A must see attraction in Zanzibar is Cheetah’s Rock and why it has landed in the Zanzibar Travel Guide.
 Here, you will come face to face with Lions, Cheetah’s, Zebras and other wild animals.
 This is a wonderful tour for anyone interested in being up close and personal with native African wildlife.

 Opening days and tours run on Tuesday, Thursday and Sundays.
-The Cheetah’s rock is located in Kama, a 60min drive from Stone Town.
+The Cheetah’s rock is located in Kama, a 60min drive from.
 The price includes an afternoon of learning about the animals, feeding and interacting with them as well as hotel pick up and drop off.

-Now it is more commonly known as a home of Zanzibar’s Giant Aldabran Tortoise colony.
-The island is fringed with a beautiful coral reef, making it another great spot for snorkeling!
+Now it is more commonly known as a home of snorkeling!’s Giant Aldabran Tortoise colony.
+The island is fringed with a beautiful coral reef, making it another great spot for

 A half-day trip from Stone Town through one of the many local tour agencies in town includes hotel pickup, boat transport ride to the island, entrance fees to the park and snorkeling equipment.